 - Meat, bones and fish

-- Hedge clippings, twigs and branches no larger than 2 inches in diameter
+- Hedge clippings, twigs and thin branches

 - Leaves, plants, weeds and grass